 Under the Company's Amended and Restated Certificate of Incorporation ("Certificate of Incorporation"), the Company is authorized to issue two classes of shares: preferred and common stock.
 The preferred stock may be issued in series, and the Company's board of directors is authorized to determine the rights, preferences, and terms of each series.
-As a result of the IPO in June 2020, in which all convertible preferred stock was converted into common shares of the Company, there was no outstanding redeemable convertible preferred stock as of September 30, 2020.
-The following is a summary of the Company's redeemable convertible preferred stock as of December 31, 2019 (in thousands except share amounts):
+These rights preferences and terms could include dividend rights, conversion rights, voting rights, terms of redemptions, liquidation preferences and sinking fund terms.
+As a result of the IPO in June 2020, in which all then outstanding convertible preferred stock was converted into shares of common stock of the Company, there is no outstanding redeemable convertible preferred stock as of March 31, 2021.